Fleet logo

 3. Enter information about you and your company and select Continue.

-4. You'll see your free Android Enterprise subscription will be selected.
+4. You'll see that your free Android Enterprise subscription will be selected.
 Select Next.

 5. Enter a password for your account and select Agree and continue.